Tan Tock Seng Hospital: National Centre for Infectious Diseases

 In 2003, the hospital was declared the designated hospital for SARS screening and treatment by the Ministry of Health due to its past experience with communicable diseases (the Communicable Disease Centre was located nearby) and was "effectively locked down" to contain the outbreak, which began with Esther Mok.
 At the lobby of the hospital, a memorial plaque was dedicated in memory of the hospital's doctors and healthcare workers, two of whom died of the disease, who worked tirelessly during the SARS epidemic and Minister of Health Gan Kim Yong paid tribute to the hospital's staff.

 On 13 December 2018, the Communicable Disease Centre ceased operations as a medical facility, concluding its 121 years of operations.
 All operations moved to the National Centre for Infectious Diseases, which was officially opened on 7 September 2019 by Minister for Health Gan Kim Yong.
 The 330-bed facility is designed to manage an outbreak of the size of the SARS outbreak, boasting state-of-the-art technologies.
 In addition, the facility tracks patients in the building to prevent the spread of outbreaks and houses Singapore's first high-level isolation unit for highly contagious, even lethal diseases like Ebola.

 National specialty centres

 National Skin Centre

 The National Skin Centre is an outpatient specialist dermatology centre.
 It handles a patient load of about 1,000 patients daily.
 It started its operations on 1 November 1988 after taking over the treatment of skin diseases from Middle Road Hospital.
 It provides specialised dermatological services, trains medical students and postgraduates, and undertakes research in dermatology and conducts continuing medical education for doctors and paramedical personnel.

 National Neuroscience Institute

 The National Neuroscience Institute (NNI) is the national and regional specialty centre for the management and care of neurological diseases in Singapore, providing treatment for a broad range of illnesses that affect the brain, spine, nerve and muscle.
-As the national and international centre of excellence in the neurosciences, its mission and goals rest upon three strengths – patient care, research and education.
-Offering a comprehensive range of Neurology, Neurosurgery and Neuroradiology services, the NNI provides neuroscience care not only in Singapore but in the region.
+Offering a comprehensive range of neurology, neurosurgery and neuroradiology services, the NNI provides neuroscience care not only in Singapore but in the region.